Paralysed former firefighter beats Elden Ring by blowing into tubes

 Zhu Mingjun is a Chinese streamer, who came to prominence after beginning regular broadcasts on the video platform BiliBili in which he shares his life story and perspective (as well as playing videogames).
 Zhu is a former firefighter who was severely injured in a 2013 accident while on duty, which left him paralysed from the neck down: he couldn't speak for three years following the incident, and still requires a ventilator to breathe.

-Zhu can now move his head and a limited part of his torso, and has a custom mouth controller which he uses to play games: he explains how it works in this video, and it comes down to breathing into two tubes in different combinations.
+Zhu can now move his head and a limited part of his torso, and has a custom mouth controller which he uses to play games: it comes down to breathing into two tubes in different combinations, and coding them to respond appropriately to the game being played.
 Obviously the game of the moment is Elden Ring, and Zhu's been regularly streaming it: he initially had some help from his mother in moving the character around, but is now able to fully control it thanks to coding the tubes' responses.

 On a recent stream, Zhu whipped the ass of the final bosses and became Elden Lord.
-His character is a sorcery-focused build, and in the video you can see Zhu's got seriously impressive control over both the camera and movement: and absolutely melts through these bosses.
+His character is a sorcery-focused build, and in the video you can see Zhu's got seriously impressive control over both the camera and movement: and absolutely melts through these giant enemies.

 You can read more about Zhu in this profile from the South China Morning Post.
 After years of mental health troubles and struggling to come to terms with his condition, he began speaking in public and streaming in 2018.
 He was initially worried about people judging him on appearance, but the "applause from strangers gave me strength."